Open Shortest Path First (OSPF) protocol States

 OSPF terms –

-- Router priority – It is a 8 bit value assigned to a router operating OSPF, used to elect DR and BDR in a broadcast network.
+- Router priority – It is an 8-bit value assigned to a router operating OSPF, used to elect DR and BDR in a broadcast network.

-- Designated Router (DR) – It is elected to minimize the number of adjacency formed.
+- Designated Router (DR) – It is elected to minimize the number of adjacencies formed.
 DR distributes the LSAs to all the other routers.
-DR is elected in a broadcast network to which all the other routers shares their DBD.
-In a broadcast network, router requests for an update to DR and DR will respond to that request with an update.
+DR is elected in a broadcast network to which all the other routers share their DBD.
+In a broadcast network, the router requests for an update to DR, and DR will respond to that request with an update.

 - Router having the highest router priority will be declared as DR.

 - If there is a tie in router priority then the highest router I’d be considered.
 First, the highest loopback address is considered.
 If no loopback is configured then the highest active IP address on the interface of the router is considered.

 OSPF states – The device operating OSPF goes through certain states.
 These states are: